SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 Threads from the underlying `RabbitMQ.Client` are used to invoke the `IMessageListener` when a new message is delivered by the client.
 A separate thread from the ThreadPool is used for the task that monitors the consumers.

-## Containers and Broker-Named queues
+## Containers and Broker Named queues

 While it is preferable to use `AnonymousQueue` instances as auto-delete queues, you can use broker named queues with listener containers.
 The following example shows how to do so: